Tiger FM

 By Ronald Ssemagonja

 “Development existed, but household wealth did not.
-That history is why NRM emphasises income, wealth creation and jobs,” Museveni said.
+That history is why the NRM emphasises income, wealth creation and jobs,” Museveni said.

 Meanwhile, National Unity Platform (NUP) presidential candidate Kyagulanyi Robert Sentamu yesterday announced that he had halted campaigns in some parts of Northern Uganda, citing alleged obstruction by the Uganda Police Force.
 Kyagulanyi recently claimed there was a plan to arrest him before polling day.

-However, the police dismissed the allegations, stating that there is no plan to detain the candidate or orchestrate incidents ahead of the election.
+The police, however, dismissed the allegations, stating that there is no plan to detain the candidate or orchestrate incidents ahead of the election.